jorgebsa/spring-demo/README.md

   * Use Keycloak as the authorization server
   * Remove hardcoded `username` from controller once `Principal` is available to use
   * Allow delete/update of a note only by its owner or an `ADMIN`
-* Create a docker image for the project
-  * Add new image and Keycloak to the project's `docker-compose.yml`
+  * Add Keycloak to the project's `docker-compose.yml`
 * Improve OpenAPI documentation with annotation usage
-* Improve this `README.md`
-  * Give examples on how to use the endpoints with payloads and responses